 Any regulatory approvals that we receive for itolizumab (EQ001) or any future product candidates may be subject to limitations on the approved indicated uses for which the product may be marketed or to the conditions of approval, or contain requirements for potentially costly post-marketing testing, including Phase 4 clinical trials, and surveillance to monitor the safety and efficacy of the product candidate.
-In addition, if the FDA approves any product candidate, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion, import, export and record keeping for the product will be subject to extensive and ongoing regulatory requirements.
+In addition, if the FDA approves any product candidate, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion, import, export and record keeping for the product will be subject to extensive and ongoing regulatory requirements, which can be costly and time consuming.
 These requirements include submissions of safety and other post-marketing information and reports, registration, as well as continued compliance with cGMPs and GCPs, for any clinical trials that we conduct post-approval.
-Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, undesirable side effects caused by the product, problems encountered by our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, either before or after product approval, may result in, among other things:
+We must incur significant expenses and spend time and effort to ensure compliance with these complex regulations.
+Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, undesirable side effects caused by the product, problems encountered by our contracted manufacturers or manufacturing processes, or failure to comply with regulatory requirements, either before or after product approval, may result in, among other things:

-- restrictions on the marketing or manufacturing of the product; - requirements to include additional warnings on the label; - requirements to create a medication guide outlining the risks to patients; - · withdrawal of the product from the market; - voluntary or mandatory product recalls; - · requirements to change the way the product is administered or for us to conduct additional clinical trials; - fines, warning letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or our strategic partners, or suspension or revocation of product license approvals; - product seizure or detention, or refusal to permit the import or export of products;

-- injunctions or the imposition of civil or criminal penalties; and - harm to our reputation.
+- restrictions on the marketing or manufacturing of the product; - requirements to include additional warnings on the label; - requirements to create a medication guide outlining the risks to patients; - withdrawal of the product from the market; - voluntary or mandatory product recalls; - requirements to change the way the product is administered or for us to conduct additional clinical trials; - fines, warning letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or our strategic partners, or suspension or revocation of product license approvals; - product seizure or detention, or refusal to permit the import or export of products; - injunctions or the imposition of civil or criminal penalties; and - harm to our reputation.